litchipi/website/data/blog/infosec/copyit_until_you_make_it.md

 the design choices, as long as it gets the job done.

-Don't try to create a all-in-one pentesting toolbox, instead create a custom tool for each operation (and its close derivatives), and try to re-use your code as much as possible.
+Don't try to create a all-in-one pentesting toolbox, instead create a custom tool for each operation (and its close derivatives), and try to reuse your code as much as possible.

 > This can be also applied to any art.